Let me start with this…

 In fact, 56% of what attendees remember is not the message on the stand, the gimmick or the give away.
 It is the quality of their interaction with staff*.

 7 ways to be more authentic when manning your stand:

 - Smile – People buy from people they know, like and trust.
-(Sorry, no-one cares if you have sore feet).

 - Open body language – Don’t cross arms, legs or hide behind counters (if your visitor is crossing their arms or legs crossed while standing – Unless they are cold, they aren’t comfortable and are trying to make their presence smaller… Either lay off them or let them leave)

 - Ask open-ended questions like; “What product are you currently using?”
 “What does your current setup look like?”